How Long Does It Take Bones to Heal?

 Spine and Vertebrae

-The spine is made up of 30 vertebrae stacked on top of each other like a roll of quarters and consisting of a honeycomb of support rods covered with bone, says Harvard Health.
+The spine is made up of 30 vertebrae stacked on top of each other like a roll of quarters and consisting of a honeycomb of support rods covered with bone.
 Osteoporosis is often the reason the elderly break their backs without falling.

 An average of 750,000 vertebral compression fractures (VCFs) are reported among Americans aged 65 and older each year, according to the American Association of Neurological Surgeons (AANS).
 With a VCF, the bony block or vertebral body found in the spine collapses, typically in the middle area or thoracic spine.
 The result can be intense pain, loss of height, and a deformed spine or disability.